home-assistant/home-assistant.io/source/getting-started/index.markdown

 - Alternatively you can invest in small SSD and USB-Sata adapter: for example [Samsung 850 Evo 120GB or more] (https://smile.amazon.com/Samsung-250GB-Internal-MZ-76E250B-AM/dp/B07864WMK8/) and high quality [Usb-Sata adapter] (https://smile.amazon.com/UGREEN-External-Enclosure-Adapter-Housing/dp/B06XWRRMYX)
-Such SSD will be much faster and more reliable than even fastest SD card However take into account that Hass.io won't work from external drive, you will need to use Hasbpian or manual install on Raspbian etc.
+Such SSD will be much faster and more reliable than even fastest SD card However take into account that Hass.io won't work from external drive, you will need to use Hassbian or manual install on Raspbian etc.
 </p>

 ### {% linkable_title Software requirements %}